Invicton-Labs/terraform-null-input-provided/README.md

     }
 ```

-Since it's the input value *could* be non-null, and we don't know during the plan step whether it will be or not, the module will return `true` for the `provided` output, and `0` for the `one_if_not_provided` output.
+Since it's the input value *could* be non-null, and we don't know during the plan step whether it will be or not, the module will return `true` for the `provided` output.
 In this case, we're not providing the external random string (the year is not less than 2022), so we *do* want the module to create an internal random string, but it won't do that because it doesn't know during the plan step if the input value will be `null` or not (`timestamp()` doesn't provide a known value until the apply step).

+## Multi Version

+In the `multi` subdirectory is a version of this module that can handle multiple inputs in a key/value map.
+This is useful if you want to check multiple values, but don't want to initialize many instances of this module.